Two Point Hospital: Gameplay

 The process of diagnosing patients begins in a GP's Office before they are sent for further diagnosis in other rooms, and eventually treatment.
 From time to time, an influx of patients with a specific disease can occur.
-On later levels, players can also experience epidemics, during which an infectious disease spreads throughout the hospital.
+On later levels, players can experience epidemics, during which an infectious disease spreads throughout the hospital.
 Players are issued with a certain number of vaccines to inoculate patients, and there is a reward if all infected patients are immunised.
 Otherwise, the player's reputation (a performance rating that affects the chances of new patients coming) is tarnished.
 Every game year, there is an awards ceremony in which the player is given performance-based rewards.
 Examples of objectives include: making the hospital attractive enough, and finding cures for certain diseases, though the general goal is curing as many patients as possible.
-The completion of challenges and other tasks awards "Kudosh", a currency that can be used to unlock new items that can be placed within rooms and corridors.
-Players can research new rooms and machine upgrades in the Research room.
+The completion of challenges and other tasks awards "Kudosh", a currency that can be used to unlock items that can be placed within rooms and corridors.
+Players can research rooms and machine upgrades in the Research room.

 Newly introduced elements include star ratings, hospital levels, and room prestige.
 The achievement of a one-star rating allows players to progress to the next hospital, though they may continue building up their current hospital by completing additional objectives to increase the rating to two or three stars.
 If the player moves on, they can return to the hospital at any time.
 Hospital levels are determined by the number of rooms and staff members a hospital has – increasing the level attracts more patients and skilled staff.
 A room's prestige is affected by its size and ornamentation, and the higher a room's prestige level, the happier staff are inside it (if staff become unhappy, they may quit).

-Staff training is more complex than in Theme Hospital; all staff, not just doctors, can learn and receive qualifications that grant them new skills or improve their ability in a certain department.
+Staff training is more complex than in Theme Hospital; all staff, not just doctors, can learn and receive qualifications that grant them skills or improve their ability in a certain department.
 For example, the General Practitioner skill improves a doctor's skill in the GP's Office.
 Additionally, staff have personalities and specialisations which affect their job performance.
 Assistants can run marketing programmes to attract patients with a certain illness or staff with certain skills.

 The game features online leaderboards, along with co-operative and competitive multiplayer modes.
-An update released in October 2018 also added a sandbox mode.
+An update released in October 2018 added a sandbox mode.
 Steam Workshop support was added in February 2019, giving players the ability to customise the pictures, walls, and floors of the hospital, either by using image files from the player's computer, or by downloading other players' items.
 In April 2019, the "Superbug Initiative" update added co-operative community challenges, featuring numerous goals along progression system.
 The community completing these goals works together towards unique in-game content as a reward for.
-The update also added the ability to customise the game's soundtrack.
+The update added the ability to customise the game's soundtrack.